 The Mechanical Engineering Technology program prepares you for a broad range of occupations and challenges.
 Beginning with foundation courses in math, applied science, CAD, manufacturing processes and communication, you then move on to the applied engineering courses that give you a solid technical background for future careers.
-You have the option of getting a two-year associate in applied arts or a four-year bachelor of science in Mechanical Engineering Technology.
+You have the option of getting a two-year Associate in Applied Science or a four-year Bachelor of Science in Mechanical Engineering Technology.

 Preparation for this program should include high school math through algebra II and trigonometry.
 Additional math is encouraged.
 High school courses in chemistry and physics are highly recommended.
 Technical coursework, such as CAD/drafting, shop, electronics and automotive is also encouraged.
 Applied engineering with hands-on labs play an important role in the learning experience.

 You will develop strong analytic and problem-solving skills.
 An understanding of the

 principles taught in the classroom is enhanced with many hands-on labs and real-world

 applications provided by faculty with extensive industrial experience.

 Most graduates of the Associate in Applied Sciences for Mechanical Engineering Technology continue their education to pursue a Bachelor's degree in Mechanical Engineering Technology, Product Design Engineering Technology or Manufacturing Engineering Technology.
 Since the credits earned will transfer directly into many Bachelor programs, some students choose business, technical education, or other technical disciplines.